 Last week, I wrote about a stunt that a defense lawyer pulled with a defense medical exam in a car accident case.
 This week’s sneaky defense lawyer trick involves a creative effort to depose plaintiffs’ medical expert twice in a wrongful death medical malpractice case.

 Here’s what happened.
 Shortly after our lawsuit was filed in Anne Arundel County, against Baltimore Washington Medical Center, the hospital’s lawyer noted the deposition of plaintiffs’ expert.
 We noted the deposition of a key fact witness before the plaintiffs’ expert’s deposition.
-The defense attorney claimed an apparently inalienable right to depose our expert before any fact witness, and then to get a second crack at the expert down the road after he had the opportunity to review the fact witness’ deposition.
+The defense attorney claimed an apparently inalienable right to depose our expert before any fact witness, and then to get a second crack at the expert down the road after he reviewed the fact witness’ deposition.
 So defense counsel filed “Defendant’s Motion to Compel the Deposition of Dr. [Expert’s Name] and Request Protective Order for the Deposition of [Fact Witness Nurse] and Rule 2-432 Certificate.”
 Can we agree this motion should be denied on the goofy title alone?

 The motion begins with the perfunctory arguing of the merits of the case and the requisite taking the facts out of context.
 What this has to do with the merits of the motion is anyone’s guess.
 The motion then advances to the ridiculous argument that the defense lawyer can conduct discovery based on the Certificate of Merit.
 I give them credit for boldness: they come out and admit they want a second deposition of the expert if he intends to testify at trial.